 Adding an inground swimming pool to your backyard will not only raise the value of your property, but it will also provide a pleasant way to gather friends and family together on a hot summer day.
-However, before any homeowner considers a new pool, it is necessary to understand the usual pool prices.
+However, before any homeowner considers a new pool, it is necessary to understand that pool prices have risen roughly 40% over the last two years according to reports.
+So have the prices of homes that have a pool or spa as part of their outdoor amenities.
 Continue reading to learn about the average pool installation cost, as well as a few extra costs you may not have considered, for both above-ground and in-ground pools.

 Installing an above-ground pool is a simple task, and numerous DIY kits are available on the internet, in big-box retail stores like Walmart, and at local pool supply companies.
 These can cost anywhere from a few hundred to a few thousand dollars.
 You may anticipate to pay upwards of $8,000 for an average above ground swimming pool installation done by a pool contractor specializing in above ground pool building, which is on the low end of the normal pool installation cost spectrum.